djaus2/MgrokUtil/README.md

 ## NgrokTunnelsConfig

-- App is present need to document.
+- App is present, need to document.
-- For now just make chanes and save.
+- For now just make changes and save.

----

 Once generated run with